Tesla Door Handle Not Working? DIY Fix Guide (2026)

 Model X Falcon Wing Door Handle Issues

-Model X front doors use the same handles as Model S. The falcon wing rear doors have different mechanisms.
+Model X front doors use the same handles as Model S. The falcon wing rear doors have different mechanisms that require separate diagnosis.

 For falcon wing door issues:

-- Recalibrating doors via touchscreen can fix many issues
+- Recalibrating via touchscreen resolves many issues without any hardware work

 To recalibrate falcon wing doors: